 Graduate Certificate in Alcohol and Drug Studies

-The certificate will be beneficial to a range of professions that interact with drug and alcohol addiction, including medical practitioners, nurses, psychologists, social workers, pharmacists, educators, law enforcement officers, counsellors, and project and policy officers.
+This certificate will be beneficial in a range of professions that interact with drug and alcohol addiction.
+These might include medical practitioners, nurses, psychologists, social workers, pharmacists, educators, law enforcement officers, counsellors, and project and policy officers.

 I am a: